Wetland Map of Nevada

-Principal Investigator: Kenneth McGwire
+Principal Investigator: Ken McGwire

 As part of a grant from the United States Environmental Protection Agency, the Desert Research Institute has compiled existing geospatial and remote sensing data for Nevada into a statewide map of wetlands.
 This map incorporates data from multiple sources, including: